walterhiggins/ScriptCraft/docs/Installation.md

 Follow these steps to download and install SpigotMC v1.12.1+.
 This information comes from the SpigotMC [wiki][spigotbuild] and other sources.
 Separate instructions are provided for Windows, Linux, and Mac.

+    TIP: There are several mentions of the Git software here.
+Git is a tool for interacting with software version-control systems.
+Once you have Git on your system you can use it to download and upload code from GitHub and other repositories.
+For Windows there is a Git GUI that's a little cryptic but it's worth knowing.

 ### On Windows

 There are at least two ways to do this in Windows: One is the easy way and the other is ... for nerds.